9 Amazing Resources for Aphasia Education & Support

 Aphasia Recovery Connection

 The Aphasia Recovery Connection (ARC) is a non-profit organization that is working to help end the isolation of aphasia.
-They offer several online Facebook groups to connect people with aphasia, as well as occasional live events.
+They offer several online Facebook groups to connect people with aphasia, as well as occasional live events, like cruises and boot camps.
 ARC offers a community of people who really understand aphasia, and is open to all people with aphasia, family members or care partners, and professionals.

 Australian Aphasia Rehab Pathway

 This site says it very clearly: “The Australian Aphasia Rehabilitation Pathway (AARP) is a set of care standards for aphasia management.
 It has been designed for speech pathologists to help guide person-centered, evidence-based aphasia services.
 It aims to optimize the overall rehabilitation journey for people with aphasia and their families/friends.”
 It truly is a tremendous resource for best practice guidelines.